How to Adopt a Rescue Dog: The Complete 2026 Guide

 Step 1: Research and Application Submission

 Most rescues require detailed applications that explore your experience with pets, living situation, lifestyle, and expectations for your new dog.
-These applications aren’t designed to exclude people but to ensure good matches between dogs and families.

 Tips for strong applications: